Vocabulary

 Adult learners come from diverse backgrounds with varying needs and challenges when it comes to learning vocabulary.
 In order to create an inclusive learning environment, educators need to employ a range of strategies to support learners with different abilities and language proficiency levels.

 This section will explore two key areas: supporting learners with learning disabilities and strategies for teaching vocabulary to non-native speakers.
-By implementing these inclusive approaches, educators can ensure that all adult learners have equal opportunities to improve their vocabulary skills.

 Supporting Learners With Learning Disabilities